 So we’ve explored a number of different methods for how to market a membership website, but none of that matters if you choose the wrong platform to host your community.

-Mighty Networks is a website builder and white label community platform that lets you bring your community, online courses, and content together in one place, under your own brand and domain name, instantly available on web, iOS and Android.
+Mighty Networks is a powerful cultural software platform that replaces a website builder with a white label community platform.
+Mighty's flexible Spaces let you build the membership YOU want, adding in features like live streaming, online courses, discussion forums, and written and video content.
+We bring content, community, courses, and commerce together in one place, under your own brand and domain name, instantly available on web, iOS and Android.

 If this list has stressed anything, it’s the importance of innovating and expanding your offerings for your members.
 We believe the platform we’ve built will help you do that.